 A judge found probable cause Monday to charge Clark with capital murder, making a terrorist threat, possession of a firearm by a certain person, theft of property $25,000 or more, and violation of a protection order.

-Deputy Prosecuting Attorney Grant Deprow asked Judge David Boling that Clark be held without bond due to his “lengthy history of absconding” and a history of violent assault, and Boling agreed.
+During the probable cause hearing, Deputy Prosecuting Attorney Grant Deprow asked Judge David Boling that Clark be held without bond due to his “lengthy history of absconding” and a history of violent assault, and Boling agreed.